EmbraceSQL/root/docs/docs/sql.md

 You can even have `.sql` file scripts that will generate typed wrappers.

 Make a file `./src/sql/pick.sql`.
-Notice the use of Postgres style parameters with $<number>
-where number is one based.
+Notice the use of Postgres style parameters with `$number` where `number` is one based.

 ```sql
 SELECT